ewanwsmith/CD8scape/README.md

     1) Generates consensus and variant peptides of lengths 8, 9, 10, and 11 for each variant locus.
 This will produce Peptides.pep, which is input to later steps, and peptides_labels.csv, which contains arbitrary labels used to later join consensus-variant peptide pairs.
     2) Runs netMHCpan's MHC prediction model to generate eluted ligand (EL) scores and associated % ranks for each peptide.
 This will produce netMHCpan_output.tsv.
     3) Runs process_output.pl to convert netMHCpan_output.tsv to a more readable processed_output.csv.
     4) Joins netMHCpan output for consensus-variant peptide pairs and calculates net scores.
 Displays the sequence and variant locus of any peptides dropped due to containing stop codons.
 This will produce net_scores.csv.
-    4) Plots output with ggplot.
-This will produce net_scores.jpeg.
-Note this will get very busy at more than a few alleles or loci, and may not run at all for very many.